I Ran over My iPad, My Mother Died, Then the Shit Got Real:

 Part 10: The Cancer Victim

-Weeks after David’s death, I heard that Karen had a pelvic ultrasound at her gynecologist’s office for chronic post menopausal bleeding.
+Weeks after David’s death, I heard that my sister, K had a pelvic ultrasound at her gynecologist’s office for chronic post menopausal bleeding.
 Her doctor, or more likely the doctor’s ultrasound technician, thought she had a “benign uterine polyp”.
-On our insistence, Karen sent us the ultrasound.
+On our insistence, she sent us the ultrasound.
 Much to our shock, we have seen few endometrial cancers this locally advanced.
 This was no polyp.

 On another topic, I hear from Susan that you are having money woes.
 Is the attorney paying the bills?
 Is Peter (the executor)?
 Can I send you some money or pay bills directly?
 The attorney said that “everything was taken care of,” but sounds like this isn’t true?
 Just let me know.
 We can help.
 Love, S.”

 Reminiscent of my last letter to Camp David, weeks went by without a response.
-I asked Susan if she had spoken with Karen about her money issues.
-Did Karen get my message?
+I asked Susan if she had spoken to her about her money issues.
+Did K get my message?
 Susan hadn’t heard anything.
 Not wanting to be a pest, I called the attorney directly.

 The receptionist, probably a wife or another family member, said: “Oh…, Michael’s going to want to talk to you!”